No charges against officers involved in Daniel Prude’s death

 The 41-year-old Black man’s death last March sparked nightly protests in Rochester, New York, after the video was released nearly six months later, with demonstrators demanding a reckoning for police and city officials.

-State Attorney General Letitia James, whose office took over the prosecution and impaneled a grand jury, said she was “extremely disappointed” and would meet with Prude’s brother, criminal justice advocates and faith leaders in Rochester to devise a plan to fight for a more just system.
+State Attorney General Letitia James, whose office took over the prosecution and impaneled a grand jury, said her office “presented the strongest case possible” and she was “extremely disappointed” by the decision.

-“While I know that the Prude family, the Rochester community, and communities across the country will rightfully be devastated and disappointed, we have to respect this decision,” James said in a prepared release.
-“Serious reform is needed, not only at the Rochester Police Department, but to our criminal justice system as a whole.”
+“The criminal justice system has frustrated efforts to hold law enforcement officers accountable for the unjustified killing of African Americans.
+And what binds these cases is a tragic loss of life in circumstances in which the death could have been avoided,” James said at the Aenon Missionary Baptist Church in Rochester.

+“One recognizes the influences of race, from the slave codes to Jim Crow to lynching to the war on crime to the overincarceration of people of color: Eric Garner, Tamir Rice, Breonna Taylor, George Floyd.
+And now Daniel Prude,” James later added.

 Lawyers for the seven police officers suspended over Prude’s death have said the officers were strictly following their training that night, employing a restraining technique known as “segmenting.”
 They claimed Prude’s use of PCP, which caused irrational behavior, was “the root cause” of his death.

-The video made public on Sept.
-4 shows Prude handcuffed and naked with a spit hood over his head as an officer pushes his face against the ground, while another officer presses a knee to his back.
+The March 23 video made public on Sept.
+4 was released in the wake of street demonstrations around the nation over George Floyd’s death.
+It shows Prude handcuffed and naked with a spit hood over his head as an officer pushes his face against the ground, while another officer presses a knee to his back.
 The officers held him down for about two minutes until he stopped breathing.
 He was taken off life support a week later.

+“The system failed Daniel Prude again,” said Prude family lawyer Elliot Shields. ”It failed him on March 22 when he was released from the hospital.
+It failed him on the night of March 23 when the police use deadly force against him.
+And it failed him again today.”

 The county medical examiner listed the manner of death as homicide caused by “complications of asphyxia in the setting of physical restraint” and cited PCP as a contributing factor.